 Melinda has worked in Business Development, Operations and Project Management with not-for-profit for the past five years.
 She has a passion for justice and for doing development well, which led her to IJM and her postgraduate studies in International Development.

 Prior to joining IJM Australia, Kimberly was a lawyer in both Australia and the United States in commercial litigation and later family law.
 During her studies, Kimberly served as an intern for Senator Joseph Lieberman working directly under the Senator’s Foreign Policy Fellow from the US State Department and later at the US Supreme Court in the Office of the Clerk.
+Kimberly is on extended leave, returning to IJM in 2019.

 Bianca has worked within the marketing profession for over 12 years with the majority of that time spent within the FMCG industry for global brands.
 She enjoyed doing this in both Australia and the United States of America – working for brands as Walt Disney, Nestle and l’Oreal.
 However, in recent years she decided to take that experience and made a move into the ‘not for profit’ industry, with a specific interest in anti-human trafficking.
 Driving this change in industries was a passionate heart to seek justice in this world.
 Before her transition to IJM, Bianca worked as Marketing Director for The Freedom Project.